top of page

 Urgency

-Importance is the difficult one.
-Urgency’s easy.
+Importance is the difficult one; urgency’s easy.

 What do we mean by urgency?
 How do you know if something is urgent?

-That’s it.
+It’s time sensitive.
+That's it.
 It's simple.

 Let’s look at an example.